 Please note that this is but a brief glimpse of the whole design process.
-For a deeper look, please read our 7-Step Ultimate Guide to Mobile App Design.
+For a more in-depth look, please read our 7-Step Ultimate Guide to Mobile App Design.
 I highly recommend that you check it out.

-APIs you can use to integrate above features into your app
+Step 3: Choose APIs you can use to integrate into your app

 Building a telehealth app in the absence of market-ready APIs can easily take 1 to 2 years.
 But with the components now readily available in the market, a telehealth app can be built in 3-6 months.